The Ultimate Guide to Raising Capital Online

 The advantages of online capital-raising over traditional methods are numerous and compelling:

 • Unprecedented Accessibility: Online capital-raising opens your doors to a global pool of investors, including accredited investors, institutional investors, and retail investors passionate about your industry or mission.
 This vastly expands your potential investor base and increases your chances of securing the necessary funds.
+Additionally, online capital raising enables businesses to access funds and financial resources from a global network, making it easier to secure capital from diverse sources.

 • Streamlined Efficiency: Online platforms automate and streamline many aspects of the raise process, significantly reducing the administrative burden on your team.
 From investor onboarding and KYC (Know Your Customer) checks to payment processing and document management, these platforms handle the heavy lifting, allowing you to focus on growing your business.

 • Cost-Effectiveness: Compared to traditional funding methods, online capital-raising can be more cost-effective.
 You can save on expenses associated with roadshows, printing prospectuses, and engaging intermediaries.
 Another key consideration: when you go the traditional route, you might spend tens of thousands of dollars and months of valuable time pitching VCs and institutions, only to be told “no” by all of them.
 This happens more often than you’d think—and it’s a colossal waste of resources for those companies.
+Online capital raising can also offer lower interest rates compared to some traditional financing options, making it a more affordable way to secure funding.

 • Targeted Marketing: Some online platforms offer sophisticated marketing tools that allow you to target specific investor demographics based on their interests, investment history, and—if you raise with DealMaker—their position in the checkout funnel.
 This targeted approach can significantly improve your lead generation and conversion rates.